 The United Way of Douglas County was launched in Lawrence, Kansas on the KU campus as a brainchild of our own Coach Forrest “Phog” Allen in the Fall of 1940.
 With a letter to campus, over $7,000 was raised that first year, for what was originally called the Community Chest.
 The guiding principals have not changed, no pressure will be exerted, give only as your conscience and pocketbook dictate.

-Today, the mission of the local United Way is – Fighting poverty and improving lives by uniting Douglas County.
+Today, the mission of the local United Way is – Uniting to support strong. healthy and equitable communities.

 Your donations will support